ridulfo/nicolo.se/src/pages/writing/2024-04-13-great-manager.md

 ## Does not use hierarchy
 They will not pull rank to justify a decision.

-Believes that everybody's view is equally important and they will make an effort to understand your point of view.
+They believe that everybody's view is equally important and they will make an effort to understand your point of view.

 Prefers team decisions over hierarchically based ones.
 The team should be responsible for their decisions and actions, not one single person.